git-lfs/git-lfs/README.md

 To begin using Git LFS within a Git repository that is not already configured for Git LFS, you can indicate which files you would like Git LFS to manage.
-This can be done by running the following _from within Git repository_:
+This can be done by running the following _from within a Git repository_:

 ```bash
 $ git lfs track "*.psd"